 What activities are covered by the policy(ies)?
-You should indicate which regulated activities are covered by the firm's PII policy or policies.
+You should indicate which regulated activities are covered by the firm 's PII policy or policies.

 If your policy excludes all business activities carried on prior to a particular date (i.e. a retroactive start date), then insert the date here, if not please insert 'n/a' Required terms of PII are set out for personal investment firms in IPRU(INV) 13.1.5R and for home finance intermediaries and insurance intermediaries in MIPRU 3.2.4R.
-Examples of a retroactive start date: (1) A firm has a retroactive start date of 01/01/2005 on its policy if: • A client is advised by the firm to purchase an XYZ policy on 01/03/2004 (i.e. before the retroactive start date). • The client makes a formal complaint about the sale of XYZ policy to the firm on 01/04/2006 (i.e. while this PII cover is still in place). • The complaint is upheld, but the firm's current PII Insurer will not pay out any redress for this claim as the transaction took place before 01/01/2005, the retroactive start date in the policy.
+Examples of a retroactive start date: A firm has a retroactive start date of 01/01/2005 on its policy if: A client is advised by the firm to purchase an XYZ policy on 01/03/2004 (i.e. before the retroactive start date).
+The client makes a formal complaint about the sale of XYZ policy to the firm on 01/04/2006 (i.e. while this PII cover is still in place).
+The complaint is upheld, but the firm's current PII Insurer will not pay out any redress for this claim as the transaction took place before 01/01/2005, the retroactive start date in the policy.
 Insert '01/01/05' for this question on the RMAR.
-(2) A firm does not have a retroactive start date if: • A client is advised by the firm to purchase an XYZ policy on 01/03/2006. • The client makes a formal complaint about the sale of XYZ policy to the firm on 01/04/2006 (i.e. while this PII cover is still in place). • The complaint is upheld, but the firm's current PII Insurer will pay out any redress owed by the firm to the client over any prescribed excess, and to the limit of indemnity provided for.
-There is no date in the policy before which any business transacted may not give rise to a valid claim.
-Insert 'n/a' for this question on the RMAR.
-Annual premium This should be the annual premium that is paid by the firm , net of tax and any other add-ons.
+(2) A firm does not have a retroactive start date if: A client is advised by the firm to purchase an XYZ policy on 01/03/2006.
+The client makes a formal complaint about the sale of XYZ policy to the firm to purchase an XYZ policy on 01/03/2006.
+Annual premium Insert 'n/a' for this question on the RMAR.
+This should be the annual premium that is paid by the firm , net of tax and any other add-ons.